BioMag/mtbi_meeg/README.md

 ```
 This will install all the necessary dependencies for the package to work.

-Instead of installing the package system-wide, it is instead recommended to use a [virtual environment](https://docs.python.org/3/library/venv.html)
+Instead of making a system-wide installation, it is instead recommended to use a [virtual environment](https://docs.python.org/3/library/venv.html)
 ```bash
 $ git clone https://github.com/BioMag/mtbi_meeg
 $ cd mtbi_meeg